Talk to Your Oven

 Tiles that look just like marble, brick and fabric are also available.
 The folks at the Daltile booth were also excited about the growing popularity of their large-tile collection, which features tiles as big as 2 x 4 ft.!
 The Yorkwood Manor tiles shown here cost about $5 per sq. ft.
 Go to daltile.com to find a dealer near you.

 Many manufacturers are also offering refrigerators with see-through doors.
 The idea is that you'll waste less electricity because you don't have to open the door in order to stare slack-jawed into the fridge for minutes at a time.
 And because all your food is on display for the world to see, you'll be motivated to keep the contents neat and organized...right?
 Prices for an InstaView model like this one from LG start at about $3,700.

 This R-Sheathing from Huber Engineered Woods is laminated with 1 in. to 2-1/2 in. of foam, which prevents heat from being conducted through solid building components like drywall, studs and siding.
 Installing R-Sheathing is easy because the foam (up to R-9) is attached to the sheathing, making it a one-step process.
 And R-Sheathing is part of Huber's ZIP System, which means the exterior side has a weather-resistant barrier, which takes the place of house wrap.
 After it's on the wall, only the seams need to be sealed.
 R-Sheathing is available at lumberyards nationwide.

 And just like interiors, the exteriors on contemporary homes are including a mix of materials like brick, lap siding, panels, shakes, and board and battens.
-These James Hardie Reveal panels come in a wood profile, smooth and stucco.
-Reveal costs about $10 to $15 per sq. ft. installed.
+These James Hardie Reveal panels come in a wood profile and smooth.
+Reveal costs about $15 to $20 per sq. ft. installed.
 For more info, go to jameshardiecommercial.com.